Adhesive category theory for graph rewriting in Rocq: Introduction

 \section{Introduction}

 Categorical graph rewriting, or graph transformation~\cite{rozenbergHandbookGraphGrammars1997,monograph}, is a framework for defining rewriting rules on graphs, together with the double-pushout (DPO) operational semantics, using categories to abstract away the differences between specific concrete graph models.
-It has found various applications in computer science, such as model-based software engineering \cite{heckelGraphTransformationSoftware2020}; in mathematical physics, such as the rewriting of string diagrams \cite{bonchiStringDiagramRewrite2022}; and in modeling (bio-)chemical systems, where rewriting rules model the interactions between particles or molecules \cite{danosConstrainingRulebasedDynamics2013,andersenSoftwarePackageChemically2016}.
+It has found various applications in computer science, such as model-based software engineering~\cite{heckelGraphTransformationSoftware2020} and in defining the syntax and semantics of visual and object-oriented specification languages~\cite{handbook2}; in mathematical physics, such as the rewriting of string diagrams~\cite{bonchiStringDiagramRewrite2022}; and in modelling (bio-)chemical systems, where rewriting rules model the interactions between particles or molecules~\cite{danosConstrainingRulebasedDynamics2013,andersenSoftwarePackageChemically2016}.

 In this domain, one often uses \emph{adhesive} categories~\cite{lackAdhesiveQuasiadhesiveCategories2005,garnerAxiomsAdhesiveQuasiadhesive2012}; these include all presheaf categories, hence many categories of multigraphs.
 However, there are important categories of graphs that are not adhesive.
 This motivated the introduction of weaker notions to cover those cases and still make it possible to establish good properties of the DPO semantics.
-For example, the category of simple graphs is only \emph{rm-quasiadhesive} \cite{johnstoneQuasitoposesQuasiadhesiveCategories2007,garnerAxiomsAdhesiveQuasiadhesive2012} while the category of term graphs is \emph{rm-adhesive} (also called \emph{quasiadhesive} in the earlier literature) \cite{corradiniTermGraphsAdhesive2005}.
+For example, the category of simple graphs is only \emph{rm-quasiadhesive}~\cite{johnstoneQuasitoposesQuasiadhesiveCategories2007,garnerAxiomsAdhesiveQuasiadhesive2012} while the category of term graphs is \emph{rm-adhesive} (also called \emph{quasiadhesive} in the earlier literature)~\cite{corradiniTermGraphsAdhesive2005}.

-The definitions of these classes of categories involve standard notions such as pullbacks, pushouts and monomorphisms; yet, proving the various implications existing between these definitions is sometimes difficult.
-Their formalization can therefore be seen as an interesting test case for the development of general purpose category theory libraries.
+The definitions of these classes of categories involve standard notions such as pullbacks, pushouts and monomorphisms, and each class admits several equivalent definitions.
+Proving the various implications existing between these definitions is sometimes non-trivial, and their formalization can be seen as an interesting test case for the development of general purpose category theory libraries.
+Even more importantly, and as usual for formalization, a difficult task consists in structuring the definitions so that lemmata can be stated and used in their most general form, and instances can be defined in the most efficient way and inferred automatically.
+This is the main challenge of the present work.